Haavard-sigvartsen/CCS-v3/README.md

 # CCS-v3
 or Calorie Counter Simpler
+As per today (07.06.2022) i haven't been working on it, as it mostly complete to a level i'm satisfied with, i may complet it all the sudden, depending on my motivation

 This is a project that is a direct upgrade from my old Execl sheet that i called CCS v1 and v2. which ran fine.
 But i was inspired by a colleague at work to write my own program, i wrote it in VB.net specifically we mentioned it alot during an incident... least its very similar to C#, which im considering to write it in...
 One Day... so i can write that on my CV too.